grdw/grdw/_posts/2022-12-27-how-to-cheat-at-wordfeud.md

 Players, at the start of the game, are each given 7 letters, and take turns to lay a word to the table.
 The first player to start, lays a word that either horizontally or vertically overlays to the starting position **S** (in the actual game, the spot is marked with a star).
 In all consecutive turns players have to try and put words adjecant to the letters of the other words that already have been put to the table.
 If a player can't make a word, they're allowed to skip a turn, or exchange all or some of their letters.
 For each play, the player is rewarded with points.
 The player who lays the best words once the board is filled with a certain amount of letters, wins the game.

 ### What is the best word?
 Scoring a word in Wordfeud works a little different than in scrabble.
 In regular scrabble there are only 'double letter' or 'tripple letter' tiles.
 In Wordfeud there are also 'double word' and 'tripple word' tiles.
 Also, it's allowed to lay words on the same axis, if the subsequent two-letter words form correct words as well.
 Next up, I'll go over some examples, to explain how the words are scored.
 The letter-values are taken from the way its counted in Dutch, which is different then in English [3].

-I'll be using the letter values from the second column, which are different then the third column.
+To be clear; I'll be using the letter values from the second column, which are different then the third column.

 Letter | Value NL | Value EN
 -------|----------|---------